marco-sundsk/NCD-GroupA-Demo/README.md

 NCD-GroupA-Demo
 ==================

-This a demo project for NCD program phase-1.
+This is a homework demo project for NCD program phase-1.

 RollingDice On NEAR
 ====================